Find out how the end of GA3 will affect your SEO referencing and why migrating to GA4 is essential for improving your digital strategy.

 - Log in to your Google Analytics account.

-- Click on "Admin", then on "Create a property".
+- Click on “Admin” then on “Create Property”.

-- Follow the on-screen instructions to configure your new GA4 property.
+- Follow the on-screen instructions to set up your new GA4 property.

 Define a new tagging plan

-Once the GA4 property has been set up, the next step is to determine what type of data you want to track.
+Once the GA4 property is set up, the next step is to determine what type of data you want to track.
 Since GA4 focuses on events, it's crucial to define this clearly.
-Think of different elements such as:
+Consider different elements such as:

 - Completed forms